 Some optional parameters can be used with the PUT command.
 Here are a couple of examples –

-This option can be set to TRUE if you want Snowflake to gzip compress the data file being uploaded (if the file is not already in that format).
+This option can be set to TRUE if you want Snowflake to gzip compress the uploaded data file (if the file is not already in that format).

-This can be set to TRUE to overwrite an existing file with the same file name that is currently being uploaded.
-Also, this option is quite useful to force an overwrite in case the data file in the stage is corrupted or has bad data.
+This can be set to TRUE to overwrite an existing file with the same file name currently being uploaded.
+Also, this option is quite helpful in forcing an overwrite if the data file in the stage is corrupted or has insufficient data.

 Step 3: Downloading Staged Data File to a Snowflake Data Warehouse

-The command used to download the staged files onto Snowflake is called ‘copy’.
+The command to download the staged files onto Snowflake is called ‘copy.’
 There are a couple of ways to use the copy command depending on how many files are to be copied and how they are named:

 - Files